 Kelly Olynyk agrees to sign with Miami Heat

-Kelly Olynyk agrees to sign with Miami Heat Kelly Olynyk has agreed to sign with the Miami Heat after four seasons with the Boston Celtics Check out this story on USATODAY.com: https://usat.ly/2uQnKdH Agent Greg Lawrence confirmed the decision to The Associated Press on Thursday night.
-ESPN reported it would be a four-year deal worth in excess of $50 million.
+Agent Greg Lawrence confirmed the agreement to The Associated Press, after ESPN first reported it would be a four-year deal worth in excess of $50 million.

 Add your comments below